aparajitamarathe/aparajitamarathe.github.io/_pages/about.md

   - /about.html
 ---

 I’m a third-year PhD Candidate at UC Irvine, advised by [Professor.
-Anne Marie Piper] (https://ics.uci.edu/~ampiper/).
+Anne Marie Piper](https://ics.uci.edu/~ampiper/).
 My research explores how accessibility is understood, valued, and put into practice by people and organizations.
 Through my research I hope to uncover gaps and suggest practical strategies to make organizations more inclusive for people of all ages and abilities.

 Storyteller
 ======